and a little darker. The pain becomes a little stronger.

 We both know the struggle, we share the struggle – especially at Christmas.

-So I force my attention away from my loss and focus on all the blessings God is giving me right now – my three granddarlings are at the top of that list.
-They are so precious and they easily distract me from thinking about all I have lost.
+So I force my attention away from my loss and focus on all the blessings God is giving me right now – my four granddarlings are at the top of that list.
+They are so precious and they distract me from thinking about who is NOT here.

 One of the several life-changing lessons I have learned from this tragedy is just how short our lives can be and how quickly someone can be gone.
-So the hole in my life reminds me that I need to make the most of the time I have now with the people that are still here.
+The painful grief I feel reminds me that I need to make the most of the time I have now with the people that are still here.
 This is not the time to get stuck in yesterday.
 I have new memories to make because there is no guarantee that we’ll have tomorrow together here on earth.

-You and I also shouldn’t ignore the difficult days that so many people around us are experiencing this time of year.
+My heartache also reminds me that you and I shouldn’t ignore the difficult days that so many people around us are experiencing this time of year.
 I read that this week of Christmas has the highest rate of suicide across our nation.

 That is so wrong.

 So I pray for those of us who are feeling additional pain and loss during this tough season.
 And I am trying to be extra patient and kind to people in my world this week – on the freeway, at the store, in the parking lots.
-Many of them are struggling and I don’t want to add to the difficulties they have in their lives.
+Many of them are going through hard times and I don’t want to add to the difficulties they have in their lives.

 Can each of us think of a way we can reach out helping hands to others who are not enjoying ‘the most wonderful time of the year’?